 Find Nemo and Dory for real

-The impossibly vibrant fish and sea life of the Great Barrier Reef, which stretches 2600 kilometres (1615 miles) along the coast of Queensland, are famous with little movie fans worldwide, thanks to Hollywood.
+The impossibly vibrant fish and sea life of the Great Barrier Reef, which stretches 2,300 kilometres (1,430 miles) along the coast of Queensland, are famous with little movie fans worldwide, thanks to Hollywood.
 The residents of this natural wonder of the world are just as colourful in real life as one would hope, with adorable clownfish (Nemo) and blue tang fish (Dory) commonly seen throughout these warm waters.
 The smallest visitors might enjoy a glass-bottomed boat tour, available at many places along the Great Barrier Reef, including Green Island off Cairns.
-Older families can swim and snorkel from live-aboard boats such as Spirit of Freedom, which floats right over the reef on two, three and five night tours.
+Older families can swim and snorkel from live-aboard boats such as Spirit of Freedom, which floats right over the reef on two, three and five-night tours.

 Walk the famous Larapinta Trail

-Perhaps Australia's most renowned walking trail, the 223 kilometre (139 mile) Larapinta Trail, which goes from the outback town of Alice Springs through the West MacDonnell Ranges, in Central Australia, may not seem like an obvious family holiday activity at first glance.
+Perhaps Australia's most renowned walking trail, the 223-kilometre (139-mile) Larapinta Trail, which goes from the outback town of Alice Springs through the West MacDonnell Ranges in Central Australia, may not seem like an obvious family holiday activity at first glance.
 However, several tour operators offer luxury guided multi-day hikes along the track.
-Take a three day to 14 day trek with World Expeditions and enjoy well-appointed semi-permanent campsites along the way.
+Take a three-day to 14-day trek with World Expeditions and enjoy well-appointed semi-permanent campsites along the way.

-Learn to surf in Byron Bay
+Learn to snorkel and surf in Byron Bay

 Bike down the mountain in Thredbo